davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 #### Paladin

-**Smite douchebag**: Once per battle, before you roll attack you may declare that you use Smite Douchebag.
+**Smite douchebag**: Once per game, before you roll attack you may declare that you use Smite Douchebag.
 You may deal 1D3 extra damage even if you lose the combat roll.
 You may deal 1D6 extra damage if you win the combat.

-**Bastion**: You gain +1 Armour and can once per battle invoke the special rules Shield friend even if you don't have a shield.
+**Bastion**: You gain +1 Armour and can Once per game invoke the special rules Shield friend even if you don't have a shield.

 **Paladin's challenge**: If you damage a model you may choose to challenge that model.
 You both take a -4 attack penalty to all other models.